Skip to main content

 kubectl config use-context <govuk-environment>

-1. Run the export AWS credentials command in the gds-cli, selecting the appropriate GOV.UK environment and role:
+1. Obtain AWS credentials using gds-cli for the desired GOV.UK environment and role:

 eval $(gds aws govuk-<govuk-environment>-<role> -e --art 8h)